mafe72/27c160-tl866-adapter/README.md

 ![Adapter mode](images/addapter_mode.jpg)

-Launch the MiniPro software, select `AMD 27C4096 DIP40` device, and deselect `Check ID`.
-You may also optionally set `Pulse Delay` to `50us` and reduce `VPP Voltage` to `12.50V`, depending on your EPROM's datasheet and programming success.
+Launch the MiniPro software, select `AMD 27C4096 DIP40` device, deselect `Check ID` and set `Pulse Delay` to `50us`.
+You may also optionally reduce `VPP Voltage` to `12.50V`, depending on your EPROM's datasheet and programming success.

 ![MiniPro Software Configuration](images/minipro.jpg)